 Like other popular tax prep companies, TaxAct offers a free version of their product.
-The free edition is meant for individuals and couples filing jointly, without dependents, that have simple Federal tax returns.
+The free edition is meant for individuals and couples filing jointly, including dependents and students, that have simple Federal tax returns.
 Currently, filing simple State tax returns is free as well.

 TaxAct Online Deluxe+

-The Deluxe+ version includes everything from Basic+ plus the following:
+The Deluxe+ version includes everything from the Free Edition plus the following:

 - Access to Donation Assistant to help you calculate and track charitable donations